-Plagiarism Sanction The Dean of Quality Improvement is satisfied that the learner has established mitigating circumstances in relation to this plagiarism.
+Plagiarism Sanction The Assistant Principal, Quality, Teaching and Learning is satisfied that the learner has established mitigating circumstances in relation to this plagiarism.
 Resubmission of new work for a reduced mark.
 OR Resubmission of new work for a pass grade only.
 OR Zero marks/fail grade for the piece of work with no resubmission.
-This should be recorded as a Final Behaviour Warning There are no mitigating circumstances.
-Failure of the whole unit (where applicable).
+This should be recorded as a Final Behaviour There are no mitigating circumstances.
+Warning Failure of the whole unit (where applicable).
 OR Failure of the academic programme for that academic year.
 OR Permanent removal from the academic programme and/or college.